-The Company Secretary is accountable directly to the Board, through the Chair, on all matters to do with the proper functioning of the Board.
+The Company Secretary is accountable directly to the Board, through the Chairman, on all matters to do with the proper functioning of the Board.

 1. RISK MANAGEMENT FRAMEWORK

 The Board oversees risk management within the Group.
-The Group’s businesses are exposed to a range of strategic, financial, operational and compliance related risks.
-These risks are inherent in operating finance, property and investment businesses.
+The Group’s businesses are exposed to strategic, financial, operational and compliance related risks.
+These risks are inherent in finance, property and investment businesses.

-The Board also identifies and implements opportunities to improve the Risk Management Framework.
-The annual risk review process resulted in enhancements in 2019 including the functional shift of key businesses areas into separate 1st & 2nd line teams within the risk management framework.
+The Board implemented its annual risk review process resulting in ongoing enhancements in 2021 including the functional shift of key business areas into separate first and second line teams within the Risk Management Framework.

 The design of the Group’s Risk Management Framework was reviewed and significantly updated to provide more rigorous risk ownership, accountability and reporting during the reporting period.

 The CEO and the Executive Management team ensures risks are monitored, controlled and reported to the Board via the governance framework operated by the Group Risk Office.